Hey Kids (Start Here)

 The wind is strong.
 It smells like salt.

 He sits there in a haze until the sun slips below the ragged edge of distant clouds, then gets unsteadily to his feet and walks to the edge of the Wall.
-He leans out, one hand on the metal safety rail, breathing hard, calming down, staring at the vertiginous sea.
+He leans out, one hand on the metal safety rail, breathing hard, calming down, staring into the vertiginous sea.

 His thoughts compress beneath the weight of metabolic and metaphoric demand as he traces the curve of the Wall with his gaze, trying to resolve the ribbon of life at its base into kelp and shellfish.

-Newt can’t not think about the breach, about bridges that had formed there.
+Newt can’t not think about the Breach, about bridges that had formed there.
 He wants to tear it open, he wants to keep it shut, he wants to make some reparation to the kaiju that he’s wronged.
 He wants to find the lodestone in his brain that orients him toward a trench beneath the waves and cut it out, extract it, make it go away.

 The kids hiss at him in exhausted, synced despair.
 It feels almost sympathetic, which only ups his guilt.

 He’s not sure why he’s come here; there’s no release atop the Wall.
 Had he thought that he could solve this by standing here and looking toward a portal that’s collapsed?
 There’s only so far he can get without a boat, without a set of gills, without a plane, without a form that’s built for underwater transit.
-And even if he made it, what then would he do?
+And, even if he made it, what then would he do?
 It would only be a mirror of climbing up The Wall—stupid, disappointing, a climactic anti-climax.

 There’s nothing here for him, for them, for anyone.